masoodskio/Angular-Dashboard/README.md

 # Angular-Dashboard
 This is a simple dashboard created in Angular 13

-This is using SCSS with Angular Material and Bootstrap
+This is using SCSS with Angular Material